kylelangille/windows-xp-v1/README.md

 I've found a version of what I'm trying to achieve done in React.js that's [incredible](https://winxp.vercel.app/).
 If I can do 5% of what this person has built, I'd be pretty ok with it.
 Mad props to this [guy](https://github.com/ShizukuIchi).

+## Credits
+The Windows XP name, artwork, trademark are property of Microsoft.
+This project is for my own educational purposes only.
+It is not affiliated with and has not been approved by Microsoft in any way, shape, or form.

 ## To do:
 A great deal, and not limited to this list.
 I'm sure I'll add more as I think of other features.